 Before making a quantitative analysis of the Fourier series of the classical waveforms, we pause to make two useful observations about symmetries in waveforms and the corresponding symmetries in the Fourier series.
 First, a Fourier series might consist only of even or odd-numbered harmonics; this is reflected in symmetries comparing a waveform to its displacement by half a cycle.
 Second, the Fourier series may contain only real-valued or pure imaginary-valued coefficients (corresponding to the cosine or sine functions).
 This is reflected in symmetries comparing the waveform to its reversal in time.

-up-sample by a factor of two).
-We know from Chapter 9 that any (real or
+a factor of two).
+We know from Chapter 9 that any (real or complex

 ):